 Now let’s use this same exact scenario and take the affiliates out of the equation.
 You’d then be looking at him marketing his product on his own, with little/no help meaning the sales he made in the first scenario (which is 95% at least) would be gone!

-I can point to other examples which illustrate this, but the main point is that again if you’re a vendor and you want to make more money, get affiliates and offer them more money per sale.
+I can point to other examples which illustrate this (see my success story on Clickbank as one of it’s many affiliates), but the main point is that again if you’re a vendor and you want to make more money, get affiliates and offer them more money per sale.
 This will lead to better results in the long run!

 Another important note: